jlausuch/qatrfm-lib/README.md

 Some of these parameters are required and some others can be left out if the default values are ok for the user.

+If the environment variable LOG_COLORS=1 is set in the system, the command will output logging information using color codes for each message type.
+This is useful for manual usage of it.
+Colors are disabled by default.

+***IMPORTANT***:
+It is recommended to use this tool as root user, since it requires special privileges to create the resources on the system.

-### Writting a test case
+### Writing a test case

-There is a test directory with some examples.
-The idea is to create a directory within `tests/` and a python file within.
+Although there is a test directory with some examples, let's explain how to write a test case from scratch.

+Create a directory within `tests/` and a file with .py extension within.
 For instance

     mkdir ./tests/mytest
     touch ./tests/mytest/my_first_test.py

 In this python file, a Class inherited from `TrfmTestCase` shall be created for each test case.
-This example shows a simple test case running a command on a virtual machine (domain).
+This example shows a simple test case which executes a dummy command on a domain.

     #!/usr/bin/env python3
     from qatrfm.testcase import TrfmTestCase